digital-craftsman-de/cqs-routing/docs/examples/dto-constructor.md

 ## Construction through serializer

+> ⭐ This DTO constructor is supplied with the bundle.

 A possible implementation of a constructor is one that uses the Symfony serializer like this that is already built-in:

 ```php